Functions

 }

-as the add
+Since the add

 function is marked with the inline

-with the actual code a + b
+with a + b

-, avoiding the function call overhead.
+directly in the code, eliminating the function call overhead.

 () save_data(int total_supply, slice admin_address, cell content, cell jetton_wallet_code) impure inline {